 Start every argument from a point of agreement and then give your audience a bridge from their preconceptions to your solutions.
-The goal is not to change people's minds, it is to show your listeners that they agree with you already.
+The goal is not to change people's minds, it is to show your listeners that you both agree already.